pbo-dpb/RR--SB/readme.md

 - Any tax measures that are linked to the Personal Income Tax (PIT) bracket thresholds in legislation will be included when changing the PIT bracket thresholds.
 For example, the Basic Personal Amount (BPA) phase out rate is calculated using the fourth and fifth PIT bracket thresholds, therefore increasing the bracket thresholds will consequently result in a change in the BPA.
 - Consistent with current legislation, when changing the first tax bracket rate, we assume a corresponding rate change for all federal non-refundable tax credits.
 - Changing the fourth and/or fifth tax bracket rates also changes the charitable donation tax credit rates for amounts over $200.
-- The Government announced on January 31, 2025, that the implementation of the change to the capital gains inclusion rate was deferred to January 1, 2026.
-Therefore, the amount of taxable income on which the simulations are performed is calculated including one half of capital gains.
 - Increasing the GST rate also increases the GST tax credit rate.
 Potential revenues from changing the GST rate are net of the GST tax credit and include the federal portion of HST where applicable.
 - The Canada Child Benefit is non-taxable and is thus presented as a net fiscal cost.
 - We assume that user changes to the General Corporate Rate will also involve changes to the eligible dividend gross-up rate and the federal eligible dividend tax credit rate for individuals.
 Similarly, user changes to the Small Business Rate will involve changes to the other than eligible dividend gross-up rate and the federal other than eligible dividend tax credit rate for individuals.
 These assumptions are based on the desire to maintain PIT-CIT tax integration.
 Thus, the revenue estimate for a change to the general rate or the small business rate includes revenue impacts from adjusting these two individual rates as well.[^9]